-45th International Exhibition of Inventions of Geneva (2017) - Gold Medal with jury's commendation
+45th International Exhibition of Inventions of Geneva (2017) - Gold Medal with Congratulations of the Jury

 This project aims at developing light, thin and high-quality yak knitted fabrics.
 It is achieved by improving spinning methods and apparatus, optimizing knitting machine settings and parameters, and analysing physical and functional properties of yak with comparison to other animal fibres such as merino wool, cashmere and alpaca in order to facilitate the development of high-quality yak fabrics and textile products.